Devatrixz/Emancipated-Zero/README.md

 ip query - Allows you to find out the location, country, region, coordinates and other information of an IP
 ```

 When you run a python feature, the requirements are automatically installed.

-But still, to install it manually, follow this path:
+# Installation:

 1. ``git clone https://github.com/Devatrixz/Emancipated-Zero.git``
 2. Use Visual Studio 2019 or newer.
 Make sure you are using .NET Framework 4.7.2.